uComponents/ucomponents.github.com/umapper/creating-maps.md

 {% endhighlight %}

 ## Single relationship ##
-These are properties which refer to another model (i.e. mapped node).
+These are properties which refer to another model (i.e. mapped node), and as such need to be included when querying.
 They can either be an `int?` or a `TModel`.
-If no corresponding property is found on the node, this will map to the closest ancestor which can map to `TModel`.
+If no corresponding property is found on the node, this will contain the closest ancestor which can map to `TModel`.
 As expected there are a few ways to customise this mapping:
 {% highlight c# %}
 class City
 {